Pyro-Impact/Caesar-Cipher-/README.md

 # Caesar-Cipher- The CaesarCipher.py file is the main file.

+This program was later modified for experimental purposes in order to learn how to separate a program into many modules.

 This Caesar Cipher alphabetically shifts 15 to the right and converts the letter to a different case (lower case or upper case).
 The numbers shift to the right 3 units.
 The comma encrypts into a period, and a period is encrypted into a comma.